🧩 Schema Testing Tool

 Valid Schema

-No errors, all required fields present your page is eligible for rich results and AI citations.
+No errors found.
+All required fields are present and your page qualifies for rich results and AI citations.

 ⚠️